 - Repeat with same amount of blueberries.

-Frozen Fruit Yoghurt
+Frozen Fruit Yogurt

-- Divide the yoghurt mix in to 3 portions.
+- Divide the yogurt mix in to 3 portions.
 Add strawberry to 1 portion ( I added all of it, but you can add less), blueberry to the second and leave the third portion as is.

 With an Ice Cream maker

 - Churn each portion in the ice cream machine for about 15 minutes each and freeze it in the same container if you prefer.
-Let the yoghurt freeze for a few hours before serving.
+Let the yogurt freeze for a few hours before serving.

 Without an Ice Cream Mixer